vertcoin-project/VertDocs/docs/getting-started.md

 ## Choosing a Vertcoin Wallet

-To get started, the first thing you'll need to do is choose a Vertcoin Wallet.
+To get started, the first thing you'll need to do is choose a Vertcoin wallet.
 Wallets are used to store, receive and send coins to other addresses.
 Most importantly the wallet you choose plays the important role of storing your private key.
 You can think of a private key as the unique code that is cryptographically derived from your wallet and links your transaction history, granting the user in possession of the private key access to the funds that exist on chain.

 Though there are many wallets to chose from, we recommend using the Vertcoin Core wallet.
 Vertcoin Core is the only wallet to currently support P2Pool mining.
 You can find a complete list of Vertcoin wallets on the [Vertcoin.org](https://vertcoin.org/download/) website.